Niestrat99/AT-Rewritten/README.md

 ## Installation/Cloning
 As of currently, Advanced Teleport uses Gradle to manage its dependencies.

-The Gradle command used to build the plugin is `gradle slimJar` and is done under the AdvancedTeleport-Bukkit module.
+The Gradle command used to build the plugin is `gradle shadowJar` and is done under the AdvancedTeleport-Bukkit module.

-> NOTE: Due to a bug with SlimJar you should try building twice when updating dependencies or building for the first time, or necessary files will not be installed.